faizaniqbalLC/m-e-r-n-starter-template/README.md

 # m-e-n-starter-template
 This is mongodb,express,node starting template using mongoose.
 Advanced Template.

-# Getting Started with Starter Template of  M E N
+# Getting Started with Starter Template of  MongoDB Epressjs Nodejs

 ## Available Scripts